mindset-dojo/mindset-dojo.github.io/docs/offerings.md

 layout: page
 ---

-At Mindset Dojo, transformation is about **living your mastery**—not just understanding emotional intelligence, leadership, and conflict dynamics but practicing them in the real world.
+At Mindset Dojo, transformation is about **living your mastery**—not just understanding emotional intelligence, leadership, and conflict dynamics but practicing them in the real world instintively.
 Our approach combines **personalized guidance**, **community-based learning**, and **systems thinking** integrated with emotional intelligence, ensuring that you can lead with clarity, confidence, and resilience in critical moments.

 **Mindset Dojo helps you realize:**
 - **Better conversations** that foster trust, connection, and growth, even under pressure or in conflict.